Fsmash/demo/README.md

 So our "vite" package is what is running and serving back our site to us.
 But how does it know exactly what to return back?
 Again, "packages.json".
 It is what holds the configuration for **node** and all the packages it is using to know exactly what to do.

 Now let us see what code is being returned back.
 Open "index.html" and "js/main.js" and look at what being displayed by the browser.
-It's just text?
-Yes.
-The code is being "interpreted" by the browser and "rendered" as a spinning cube.
-The nitty gritty that you shoud focus on is here for now.
-Understanding exactly what is happening.
-I will link resources at the bottom as well as a brief **frontend** overview.
+This is the code is being "interpreted" by the browser and "rendered" as a spinning cube.

 So let's summarize what is going on. **node** is running code that is returning back our **static** site at the specified **endpoint**.
 In this way "vite" is acting as a server for us.
 Which is this page with the spinning cube.
 The code that **node** is running to do this is the "vite" **package** that we included with **npm**.
 Now let's go over the **frontend**.